martinsumner/riak_kv/docs/RiakTheoryGuide.md

 These caches are designed to ensure that every CRUD request can be fulfilled on average by 1 disk action or fewer.
 All compaction activity is based on bulk writes of fresh files, not on mutation of existing files.
 The leveled store, when compared to alternatives, requires a relatively low volume of internal I/O actions per external request.

-> The leveled is focused on supporting characteristics that enable the file system page cache to be more effective, rather than managing its own caches to optimise performance.
+> The leveled backend is focused on supporting characteristics that enable the file system page cache to be more effective, rather than managing its own caches to optimise performance.

 Acceleration in leveled is provided through the use of hashes of keys, and the support throughout the system of hash-based lookups and lookup avoidance via bloom filters.
 There is alignment between the hashes used by the ledger's filters for lookup avoidance and the hashes used in the anti-entropy merkle trees.
 This alignment accelerates queries over key ranges when the results need to be filtered on leaves of the anti-entropy tree.